TheMarlboroMan/libdansdl2/README.md

 - Get rid of old text interface for bitmap fonts.
 - Think again about the renderer part...
 - Remove the renderer from the render functions: it doesn't do anything there anymore.
+- Do over the patterned bitmap thing...
+GL_REPEAT modes apply to a full texture so there are worthless.
+- Integrate "patterned bitmap" with "bitmap"...
+Could use a new parameter "pincel" that defaults to rect size.